sejum-x/ASD/README.md

 # flutter_pj

-Comparison of algorithms using Flutteг and Dart
+Comparison of algorithms using Flutter and Dart

 ## Getting Started